Dropout

 variables associated with increased risk of dropout include high

-rates of absenteeism and tardiness (Zigmond & Thornton, 1985);
+rates of absenteeism and tardiness;

-Hayward, 1990); limited parental support, low participation in extracurricular
+low grades and a history of course failure; limited parental support, low participation in extracurricular

-activities, alcohol or drug problems (Jay & Padilla, 1987);
+activities, alcohol or drug problems;

-and negative attitudes toward school (MacMillan, 1991).
+and negative attitudes toward school.
 High levels

 and retention (being “held back”) are also associated

 with dropout for students with disabilities.
-One study found that

 The level of services received (e.g., amount of time designated